rintrahenelcaos/spacehole/README.md

 1. Space Karma Phase: draw a card
 2. Event Phase: Event cards and Invader cards are played.
 In the case of events, the are resolved in this phase
 3. Battle Phase: Invaders attack the base.
 This is repressented by the invader card's force.
 Each force point has a 1/6 chance of inflicting 1 damage.
 Defenders and lasers counterattack by the same criteria.
-This phase is itself divided in 4 subphases:
+This phase is itself divided in 4 subphases in which invaders try to pass through defenders, lasers and domes to deal damage to the base while defenders and lasers deal damage back.
- * Invaders vs Defenders: Invaders deal damage to defendenders and vis-versa.
-Each damage dealt means 1 hit reduce for one card.
-Damage is assigned randomly.
-If hits are reduced to cero the card is discarded.
+4. Build Phase: Building and defenders cards are played in this phase.
+It can be skipped to completely heal any building or defender
- * Invaders vs lasers: If invaders defeat all defenders, they are still in play and damage is left
+5.